 10. Ken’s Tech Tips

-Ken Lo created his blog, Ken’s Tech Tips as a place for mobile tech enthusiasts to come when in need of tips and guides.
-As the mobile industry continues to expand rapidly, so does Ken’s blog.
-Created in 2005, Ken’s Tech Tips still offering readers advice on everything from mobile contracts to the best networks to use, Ken’s Tech Tips is a resourceful outlet for those in need of mobile tech knowledge.
+Ken Lo is passionate about helping people to get the most out of their mobile phone so he created his blog, Ken’s Tech Tips, so he could achieve this with a global audience.
+Created in 2005, Ken’s Tech Tips is a place for mobile tech enthusiasts to come when in need of help and step by step guides.
+The blog covers advice on everything from mobile contracts to the best networks to use, making Ken’s Tech Tips a valuable resource for anyone in need of mobile tech knowledge.

 Or explore the full list of Vuelio Top 10 Blogs here.